 Justin Khoury’s cosmological motivations were piqued by an inspiring documentary about Einstein; Andy Hoffman went from chemical engineering to the EPA to building houses to a professor of business and the environment; Margaret Jacob began her historical career as a chemistry major but always kept an eye on Newton; Nile Green’s scholarly determination started with a summer train trip to Istanbul; Edie Widder became a seagoing marine biologist because she couldn’t help fiddling around with some new lab equipment; Diana Deutsch stumbled upon auditory illusions while using recently developed music software; Miguel Nicolelis launched his professional neuroscience career by naively answering an ad meant for someone else; Jennifer Groh was driven away from behavioral ecology by battling ticks on North Carolina’s barrier islands; Carol Dweck started pondering the power of mindsets after an exposure to an overbearing 6th grade teacher.

 Life, in short, is complicated and hardly straightforward, no less so for the very successful than for the rest of us.
 But there’s much more going on than simply blind luck.
 When you’ve heard as many personal stories as I have, some order begins to emerge: what to some are discouraging obstacles, others seize as opportunity.
 As the old saw goes: it’s not so much the cards you’re dealt, it’s how you play them.

 You don’t get that from glancing at a gleaming CV.
 You get it from listening to a story.

-Videos of all guests mentioned above are available on www.ideasroadshow.com, and are available for individual purchase or through individual subscription ($10/month, $100/year).
-All eBooks are available for purchase on Amazon.
-Institutional subscriptions are offered through our Academic, School and Public Library portals (please contact firstname.lastname@example.org for more information).
+Multimedia resources featuring all experts mentioned above are part of our award-winning database called Ideas Roadshow.
+Institutional subscriptions to tailor-made resources for different users are offered through our Academic, School and Public Library portals (please contact email@example.com for more information).